-The links will take you to some postcard collections and town trails.
+The links from the Photo Trails tab will take you to some postcard collections and town trails.
 In some, I have tried to match as closely as possible the old postcard views to the modern counterparts.
 In a lot of cases, it is surprising how much greener the town is now than 100 years ago, as gardens have matured.

-Once you have looked at my image pages listed on the left, you may like to visit a site dedicated to old Ampthill images.
+You may also like to visit a site dedicated to old Ampthill images.
 They have also included this district, so there are sections on Woburn Sands, Aspley Heath School, Wavendon and Aspley Guise, among others.

-The photos mostly come from the collection of original glass plate negatives held at Bedfordshire and Luton Archives and Record Services (BLARS), using some of the Bedfordshire Press Newspapers (Beds Times and Citizen Ltd) Archive.
+The photos mostly come from the collection of original glass plate negatives held at Bedfordshire Archives and Record Services (BARS), using some of the Bedfordshire Press Newspapers (Beds Times and Citizen Ltd) Archive.
 These images would have appeared in our local paper, “The Woburn Reporter”, in the 1930s, ’40s and ’50s.

-Many thanks to John Day and the BLARS team for making these superb images available again after being stored away for so long!
+Many thanks to John Day and the BARS team for making these superb images available again after being stored away for so long!